 - The total cost of damages.
 When the damages exceed a certain amount, you may need to file with either the police or the DMV.
 Some states don’t include this.
 But many others do.
 In states that do include it, you won’t have to file if the damages are less than the minimum amount and there are no injuries.

-The police may already file a report with the DMV for you.
 When the police create a report for your accident, they’ll automatically file another one with the DMV.
 There’s no need to worry about filing if this is the case.
-You’ll only have to do so if there’s no police report.
+You’ll only have to do so if authorities haven’t done so already.

 Law enforcement will also file with the DMV if your accident results in a ticket or violation.
 This is because that ticket will end up on your driving record and the DMV will want to know about it.

 Though, the police may not file with the DMV in time.
 You’ll have to keep track of the report and make sure that the DMV has it on time.
-So, if you think the police won’t send it in time, you’ll have to file your own report.
+So, if you think the police won’t send it in time, you’ll have to file your own.

-Each state has its own accident reporting requirements.
-This includes a time limit that you have to submit a report.
+Each state has its own requirements.
+This includes a time limit that you have to submit one.
 Not submitting one in time may be a misdemeanor in some states.
-Every state requires you to report an accident if death or injury occurs.
-However, most states have unique minimum reporting thresholds for property damage sustained in an incident.
+Every state requires a detailed account of an incident if death or injury occurs.
+However, most states have unique minimum report thresholds for property damage sustained in an incident.

-The table below will help you understand your state’s requirements so you know when to file a report.
+The table below will help you understand how and when to disclose the details of a crash in your state .
 The property damage dollar amounts listed are the minimum each state requires before you should tell the police or DMV about an accident.

 Frequently Asked Questions

-Q: Do I need to report a minor car accident?
+Do I need to tell the police about a minor fender bender?

-A: You may have to file a report for a minor car accident.
+You may need to inform the authorities of a fender bender with minor damage.
 It depends on the state that you live in.
 Most states have a property damage threshold for when you must disclose your accident.
 If your state has a certain damage threshold and you’re under that number, it won’t be necessary to tell the police or DMV.
-Keep in mind that any accident with injuries or death will always need a report.

-Q: When do I need to report an accident?
+When do I need to report a car accident?

-A: This will depend on your state.
-All states have some sort of deadline for you to disclose an accident with the DMV or police.
+Accident reporting regulation will depend on your state.
+All states have some sort of deadline for you to disclose a crash with the DMV or police.
 In many states, you must immediately file.
 But in others, you might have a few days or even weeks to do so.

-A: In general, you’re responsible for reporting your accident.
-But the authorities may also file a report when they arrive at the scene.
+In general, you’re responsible for reporting your accident.
+But the authorities may file their own when they arrive at the scene.
 If this is the case, the police will also file with the DMV.
 But it may not arrive by the deadline.
 It’s a good idea to file your own with the DMV just in case the police’s doesn’t arrive.